JayWood/the-seo-framework/readme.txt

 * I've tested out some yet undiscovered ground on PHP while doing millions of iterations in the benchmark.
 * These benchmarks can be found in the aptly named `benchmark.php` file.
 * What I found is that an if-statement looks passes if the value is a boolean.
 So converting any value to a boolean will improve its speed.
 * I also found that strict false checks are faster than using an exclamation mark.
-E.g. `false === $thing` is faster than `! $thing`, as the latter flips the boolean, which requires processing power.
+E.g. `false === $thing` is faster than `! $thing`, as the latter flips the boolean, which requires extra processing power.
 * These methodologic improvements have put into effect throughout the whole plugin, with this you will notice an extremely minor performance improvement.
 But every little bit matters in a framework.
-* Because this plugin has grown massively in size in this update, the memory use has been increased by a negligible 500kiB.
+* Because this plugin has grown massively in size with this update, the memory use has been increased negligibly.
+However, in a future update I will see if this can be improved upon.
-* The netto outcome of this plugin's performance in this update is about 0%, this is because many more items are being rendered, even though overall performance has been improved.
+* The netto outcome of this plugin's performance with this update is about 0%, this is because many more items are being rendered, even though overall performance has been improved.

 **For developers - Refactoring classes:**